 Smoking is not permitted in outdoor areas (such as verandas or courtyards) if the area is more than 70% enclosed.
 This applies to restaurants, cafes, car parks and other workplaces.
-From 31 March 2019, this also applies to the use of e-cigarettes in an enclosed area.
+This also applies to the use of e-cigarettes in an enclosed area.

 What is meant by enclosed

 An area is enclosed if it is fully or partially enclosed by a ceiling/roof and walls such that the combined area of the ceiling (includes plastic blinds, shade sails and umbrellas) and wall surface exceeds 70% of the total ceiling/wall area.